Immigration Services (Australia)

 Step 8: Schedule the consultation.
 Open Google Calendar.
 Find a suitable slot.
 Create the event.
 Send the invitation.
 Five minutes.

 Total: roughly ninety minutes to two hours.
-And I have not given a single minute of immigration advice.
-I have not opened a single piece of legislation.
-I have not drafted a single submission.
-I have performed data entry across four systems, created folders, formatted a document in a graphic design tool, and sent emails.
+And not a single minute of immigration advice has been given.
+No legislation opened.
+No submission drafted.
+Just data entry across four systems, folders created, a document formatted in a graphic design tool, and emails sent.

 $12,000 - $25,000